TroelsMortensen/CodeLabs/Tutorials/TodoTutorialPart1_Blazor/012 Adding services.md

 we are saying, that whenever the blazor app requests an instance of `ITodoHome`, it will get a `TodoFileDAO`.
 In the future, when we wish to provide a different implementation, we just need to change this single line of code, and our entire app will get data from a server somewhere, instead of a file.

-### Multithreading problem?
+### Multi-threading problem?
-In our case here, we could potentially have two clients, who wishes to create Todo items at the same time, cause two different instances of FileContext to attempt to write to the same file.
+In our case here, we could potentially have two clients, who wishes to create Todo items at the same time, cause two different instances of FileContext to attempt to read from and write to the same file.
 That will cause an error.
 We could use a singleton and synchronize the FileContext class to make it thread safe, but that's out of scope of this exercise, given that the FileContext is just temporary.

+This fix is left to the reader to implement.